LamsyA/Metacrafter/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "myToken" contract from the dropdown menu, and then click on the "Deploy" button.

 ```
+Once the contract is deployed,

+Only the deployer of the smart contract can mint token,

+Any user can transter and burn token

-Once the contract is deployed, you can interact with it by calling the tokenName, tokenAbrev,balance, totalSupply, Mint and the burn function.
+you can interact with it by calling the tokenName, tokenAbrev,balance, totalSupply, Mint and the burn function.

-click on the tokenName to see the Token name (Metatoken)
+click on the tokenName to see the Token name

-click on the tokenAbrev to see the Token symbol(MTK).
+click on the tokenAbrev to see the Token symbol.

 click on the totalSupply, this is Zero by default
 ```